jrtabash/ishlang/docs/specification.md

 (rand [<max>])
 ```

-The return range of rand is [0, <max>] if <max> is specified.
+The return range of rand is [0, max] if max is specified.

-If <max> is not specified, then the return range is [0, 4294967295].
+If max is not specified, then the return range is [0, 4294967295].

-If <max> is greater than 4294967295, then 4294967295 is used.
+If max is greater than 4294967295, then 4294967295 is used.
 Essentially,
-the call is equivalent to not specifying <max>.
+the call is equivalent to not specifying max.

-If <max> is 0, then function returns 0.
+If max is 0, then function returns 0.

 ### Examples:
 ```